 - 1. Creativity in modifying the environment and designing reward functions is encouraged. - 2.
-Training should remain feasible by using small networks, limited episodes, and short rollouts. - 3.
-Students are expected to balance training feasibility with achieving meaningful results. - 4.
+Training should remain feasible by limiting rollout length, reducing network sizes, and using shorter training horizons. - 3.
+Students are encouraged to explore reward shaping or curriculum learning for locomotion stability. - 4.
+Environment modifications should be realistic but lightweight to ensure experiments remain tractable. - 5.
+Students are expected to balance training feasibility with achieving meaningful results. - 6.
 Teams are expected to manage their computing needs and are advised to perform early tests to estimate runtime and training feasibility.
 As graduate students, team members can use facilities provided by the university, e.g., ECE Facility.
 Teams are expected to inform themselves about the limitations of the available computing resources and design accordingly.